Drew Gilpin Faust, Harvard University, Cambridge, MA 02138

 PS.
 I just love this statement:

 By the way, my first time at Harvard was as a baby; my father worked for Harvard.
-He was a sheet metal worker who installed the cooling vents for the Mark I. My grandparents were the grounds and custodial care folks for Episcopal Theological School at that time.
+He was a sheet metal worker who was among the workers who installed the building’s cooling systems in the place for the Mark I and Mark II.
+My grandparents were the grounds and custodial care folks for Episcopal Theological School at that time.